bilzinet/bilzinet/README.md

 - Greetings!
+I’m Bilal
-I’m Bilal, Ph.D.
-Candidate, Transportation Planning and Engineering, NYU Tandon School of Engineering.
+- Ph.D. in Transportation Planning and Engineering, NYU Tandon School of Engineering.
-- I’m interested in Traffic Flow and Transportation Systems, Physics Informed Machine Learning, Deep Learning and Optimization.
+- Interested in Deep Learning and Physics Informed Machine Learning, Generative AI.
+- Domain expertise: Traffic Flow, Transportation Systems and Optimization.
 - You can reach me @btt1@nyu.edu or @bilzinet@gmail.com

 <!---